replicatedhq/docs/docs/distributing-an-application/installing.md

 curl -sSL https://get.replicated.com/docker | sudo bash -s no-auto
 ```

-You can set the port for serving the Replicated web interface using the ui-bind-port option.
+You can set the port for serving the Replicated web interface by using the ui-bind-port option.

 ### Install the Replicated UI at a Custom Port
 ```shell